Nazeeh21/Chakra-UI-Carousel/README.md

 This is a Carousel library built using Chakra UI.
 Currently it is not much customizable by passing the Chakra props, but we are planning to add it in the furthur releases.

-## Note: This lib is in **beta** and is not recommended to use in production.
-If you find any issues, please open an issue on [GitHub](https://github.com/Nazeeh21/Chakra-UI-Carousel/).
-Or if you want to propose a feature, please open a PR on [GitHub](https://github.com/Nazeeh21/Chakra-UI-Carousel/)
+### Note: This lib is in Beta and is not recommended to use in production.
+If you find any issues, please open an issue on [here](https://github.com/Nazeeh21/Chakra-UI-Carousel/).
+Or if you want to propose a feature, feel free to open a PR.

 ## Installation